 In my cottage garden they are the back drop and anchor for many of my flower beds.
 They give me a most outstanding introduction to the garden season with their striking, prolific bloom and the intense fragrance that permeates the entire garden.
 And, as repeat bloomers, they provide fragrant blooms throughout the season.
 And, beautiful roses hips to enjoy in our fall garden.

 Nothing in my garden is quite like the first bloom cycle of my rugosa roses.
-They help me say goodbye to winter and say hello to spring!
 See what you think…

 Hansa: Beautiful foliage and striking magenta blooms.